 Responsible breeders take great care to select dogs from well-known bloodlines and perform extensive genetic testing prior to breeding.
 This not not only reduces the likelihood of genetic health issues in Goldendoodles, but it can help increase the chances of a low-shedding and allergy-friendly coat.

 Breeders sometimes say that straight haired Goldendoodles have an improper coat.
 This isn’t to say that there’s anything wrong with them, but typically breeders are striving for curly or wavy textures which are more desirable to many potential owners.

 Which Generation of Goldendoodle Has a Flat Coat?

-The closer in DNA your Goldendoodle is to a purebred Golden Retriever, the greater the odds are that they’ll have a flat coat.
+The closer in DNA your Goldendoodle is to a purebred Golden Retriever (American or English), the greater the odds are that they’ll have a flat coat.
 This theoretical DNA split between the Golden Retriever and the Poodle is called a Goldendoodle’s generation.

 Goldendoodle generations aren’t always easy to understand, so we have an entire article dedicated to explaining them!
 Here’s a brief overview…

 All generations of Goldendoodles begin with an “F.” This letter stands for “filial hybrid” which is a fancy term for mixed breed.
 The “F” is followed by a number usually ranging from 1-3.
 This number indicates how far removed from the initial pairing of two purebred dogs a litter is.

 Finally, a generation may sometimes end with the letter “B.” This indicates that the generation has been backcrossed with one of the original purebred breeds to increase the DNA percentage of that breed.
 In the Goldendoodle’s case, it’s almost always a purebred Poodle.
 If there is more than one “B” in a generation, it means that it’s been backcrossed multiple times.